 By, Jerry Gillikin

 Onboarding a new trucker costs thousands of dollars.
-So does losing him – a setback that’s more common than ever.
+So does losing one – a setback that’s more common than ever.

 With the U.S. truck driver shortage on the rise and driver turnover at 95 percent,1 fleet carriers are especially sensitive to the liability of sidelined trucks.
 Desperate for drivers, though, fleet carriers are more likely to take a chance on new hires, a risk they really can’t afford.